curl/curl/docs/internals/TLS-SESSIONS.md

 If the connection filter wants to use a client certificate or SRP authentication, the cache will check those as well.
-If the cache peer carries client cert or SRP autth, the connection filter must have those with the same values (and vice versa).
+If the cache peer carries client cert or SRP auth, the connection filter must have those with the same values (and vice versa).

 On a match, the connection filter gets the session ticket and feeds that